Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 On the Republic label he also released some classic songs he licensed from US labels, songs like

-"You're gonna miss me" by Turntable Orchestra, "Reachin'" by Phase II
+"You're gonna miss me" by Turntable Orchestra, "Reachin'" by

-and "Take some time out" by Arnold Jarvis.
+Phase II and "Take some time out" by Arnold Jarvis.

-In 1991 he released his first record as Joey Negro - a name which is now said with great
+In 1991 he released his first record as Joey Negro - a name he made up from two

-respect within the music business.
-The first song under his most known alter ego was "Do it
+Joey Negro alter ego is now said with great respect within the music business.
+The first song under his

-believe it" and was released on the US House label - Nu Groove.
+most known alter ego was "Do it believe it" and was released on the US House label - Nu Groove.

 Dave tells me he made up the name to sound like a New York Hispanic, because he thought it sounded